blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 > 	- i.
 Ahmad ibn Hanbal and Yahya ibn Muin
 > 		- Both hearing someone during their wudoo narrating hadeeth in reference to them. they went and sat in his circle.
 Yahya asked "Did you hear from Yahya ibn Muin?"
 He replied "No" When Yahya told he was Yahya, then the fabricator replied "I heard yaha ibn muin is a foo"l and he was schocked.
 He added "I narrate from 17 Ahmad ibn Hanbal and Yahya ibn Muin and do you think you are the only one"
 > 	- ii.
 Abdul kareem ibn Abi awjah
-> 		- During the time of Mahdee, abbasid caliph
+> 		- During the time of Mahdee, Abbasid Khalifa
 > 		- He was killed and he accepted that he narrated 400 fabricated hadeeth in which he made halal as haram and vice versa
 > 		- This is the time, Muhadeeth developed a science called Ilmul Rijaal
 > - e.
 Our Position: